UoB-COMSM0110/2024-group-11/README.md

 ## Reflection
-Through the use of user stories and use cases, our team learned the importance of understanding and addressing the specific needs of different stakeholders.
-We discovered the value of clear, concise user stories in guiding the development process and translating these stories into actionable development tasks.
-Moreover, we learned how to detail system functionalities and behaviors through use cases, ensuring a shared understanding among team members.
-This process enhanced communication, increased project transparency, and made our development efforts more efficient and goal-oriented.
-Additionally, we recognized the importance of continuous feedback to adjust user stories and use cases timely, ensuring the final product genuinely meets user needs.
+Our team learned a lot from using user stories and use cases.
+We found that a well-written user story helps guide our development work by making clear what needs to be done.
+Use cases are great too.
+They help us describe how the system should behave, ensuring that everyone in the team is on the same page.
+This approach improves our communication and makes our work more transparent and efficient.
+We also realized how crucial it is to keep getting feedback and to adjust our plans based on that feedback.
+So that, we can make sure our final product can meet our users' needs.

 ## Use Case Specification